 The Economic Calendar is usually found on several websites (including this one) and can be accessed by traders at no cost.

 A typical Economic Calendar will contain the following elements:

-b) The country that the news release is emanating from.
-Usually the abbreviated name of the country or the flag of the country is displayed.
+- The country that the news release is emanating from.
+Usually, the abbreviated name of the country or the flag of the country is displayed.
 This information tells the trader which currency is likely to witness volatility when the news item is made public.

-c) The name of the news release/fundamental indicator to be traded.
-Here, there may be a clickable link which shows a drop-down bar with the explanation of what the specific indicator measures and its importance to the economy of the affected country.
+- The name of the news release/fundamental indicator to be traded.
+Here, there may be a clickable link that shows a drop-down bar with an explanation of what the specific indicator measures and its importance to the economy of the affected country.

-d) A volatility meter which is shown in several formats.
-Common formats include stars, colour codes (red, amber and green) or exclamation marks (one, two or three which may or may not be colour-coded).
+- A volatility meter is shown in several formats.
+Common formats include stars, color codes (red, amber, and green), or exclamation marks (one, two, or three which may or may not be color-coded).
 This indicates the impact that the news item is likely to have on the affected currency.
-The range is from low to medium and then high impact (depicted by red colour, 5 stars or three exclamation marks).
+The range is from low to medium and then high impact (depicted by red color, 5 stars, or three exclamation marks).
 The only tradable news item is that with high market impact.
-The spectrum of what constitutes high impact news is forever changing with the dynamics of the global economy.
+The spectrum of what constitutes high-impact news is forever changing with the dynamics of the global economy.

 The trading approach to the use of the economic calendar starts from the date and time of the Economic Calendar, which traders should note so that they can possibly line up to trade the news item (if tradable).
 Knowing what time the news will be released also serves to warn traders about when they should consider closing any open positions so as not to get these positions exposed to the vagaries of the post-release market volatility.